 - a.
-Description This initiative supports BOCS Resolution 24-477 by funding Bristoe Battlefield Easement Compliance and Land Maintenance.
-In 2019, the American Battlefield Trust (ABT) purchased four (4) continuous parcels totaling 152.5 acres, and in 2021, the ABT purchased two (2) contiguous parcels totaling 22.3 acres at Bristow Road, known as Rollins Farm, and recorded a historic preservation and open-space easement with the Virginia Department of Historic Resources (DHR).
+Description This initiative supports BOCS Resolution 24-777 by funding Bristoe Battlefield Easement Compliance and Land Maintenance.
+In 2019, ABT purchased four (4) continuous parcels totaling 152.5 acres, and in 2021, the ABT purchased two (2) contiguous parcels totaling 22.3 acres at Bristow Road, known as Rollins Farm, and recorded a historic preservation and open-space easement with the Virginia Department of Historic Resources (DHR).
 All six (6) properties are within the American Battlefield Protection Program administered by the United States Department of the Interior and are part of the core battlefield area for the Battle of Kettle Run and the Battle of Bristoe Station.
 ABT intends to transfer all six (6) parcels, totaling approximately 175 acres, to PWC for historic preservation and interpretive purposes.
-The existing historic preservation and open space easement for the Rollins Farm properties require demolition of the existing farmhouse and structures at a one-time cost of (\$210,000), and (\$140,000) is needed for annual operating costs for mowing and general maintenance of all six (6) properties. - b.
-Service Level Impacts -This initiative supports Action Strategy RE3: C under Objective RE-3 in the Resilient Economy goal area of the County's 2021-2024 Strategic Plan, by creating and investing in diverse, equitable and inclusive cultural, arts, and historic preservation initiatives that preserve and enrich the culture/history/heritage of PWC.
-It further supports Objective SG-4 in the Sustainable Growth goal area to Prioritize the continued preservation of historic buildings, cemeteries, sites, communities, and districts to preserve the cultural history of the County.
+The existing historic preservation and open space easement for the Rollins Farm properties require demolition of the existing farmhouse and structures at a one-time cost of \$210,000, and \$140,000 is needed for annual operating costs for mowing and general maintenance of all six (6) properties. - b.
+Service Level Impacts -This initiative supports the Environment strategic goal area of the County's 2025-2028 Strategic Plan, specifically Objective 2: to enhance and expand public parks, trails, and green spaces to improve accessibility.
+This is accomplished by prioritizing land acquisition across the County to expand park access for all residents (Objective 2.1).